FIWARE-TMForum/business-ecosystem-logic-proxy/docker/README.md

 ### New versions

-New versions of the Business Ecosystem Logic Proxy container than 5.4.1 use an external MongoDB container as database and are configured using the standard `config.js` file as it is done with the software.
+New versions of the Business Ecosystem Logic Proxy container higher than 5.4.1, use an external MongoDB container as database and are configured using the standard `config.js` file as it is done with the software.

 To run the Business Ecosystem Logic Proxy, `docker-compose` is used.
 To do so, you must create a folder to place a